dart-lang/sdk/pkg/analyzer/doc/implementation/pub_diagnostics.md

 3. Add corresponding tests to a new test library in `test/src/pubspec/diagnostics`.
-4. Implement analysis in a new validator in `lib/src/pubspec/validators` and invoke it from PubspecValidator (or enhance an existing one).
+4. Implement analysis in a new validator in `lib/src/pubspec/validators` and add it to list of validators in `pubspec_validator.dart` (or enhance an existing one).

 Once implemented, you’ll want to look for ecosystem breakages.
 Useful bots to
 watch: